Shraddha22710/SKOOP-RED/README.md

 Inputs:

 #Update img_path in demo_SR.py or the notebook to use your own images.
-#Pretrained denoisers (DnCNN, DRUNet, etc) are automatically handled by deepinv (deepinv.github.io/deepinv/index.html).
+#Pretrained denoisers (DnCNN, DRUNet, etc) are automatically handled by deepinv.

 Outputs: